Was created as an accident.

-Since the angora ferret is completely domesticated, their habitat needs to be created by their owner.
-They were originally found in Europe where they were bred at a facility in Scandinavia, but they are currently sold with breeders so they can live anywhere.
+Since the angora ferret is completely domesticated, their habitat needs to be created by its owner.
+They were originally found in Europe, where they were bred at a facility in Scandinavia, but they are currently sold with breeders so they can live anywhere.

 A good habitat gives them ample space to move around, though owners will need to give time to roam around the house for about two hours a day for exploration and to burn off energy.
 Supervision is a necessity because their playtime can quickly become destructive.
 They need places where they can run and hide, but their domestication makes it easy to care for them anywhere.

 Like all domestic ferrets, the angora ferret is carnivorous, which means that they need their owner to provide food that is high in protein with limited carbohydrates.
 Often, pet owners will give their angoras cat food that is rich in protein.
 If they eat prepared food, chicken and turkey are both healthy for their bodies.